landscape-ecohydrology/landscape-ecohydrology.github.io/Our Team/README.md

     <p class="title">Principal Investigator</p>

     <p>
-      I am an assistant professor in critical zone hydrology in the <a href="https://evsc.as.virginia.edu/">Department of Environmental Sciences at the University of Virginia.</a> I was previously a postdoctoral researcher in the Department of Ecosystem Science and Sustainability at Colorado State University.
+      I am an assistant professor in critical zone hydrology in the
+      <a href="https://evsc.as.virginia.edu/">Department of Environmental Sciences at the University of Virginia</a>.
+      I was previously a postdoctoral researcher in the Department of Ecosystem Science and Sustainability at Colorado State University.
     </p>

     <p>
-      My research interest lies in the sustainable management of our water resources by exploring the interactions between hydrological and biogeochemical processes across different scales.
-Topics of particular interest are: modelling groundwater-surface water interactions, ecohydrological modelling across scales, contaminant fate in watersheds.
+      My research interests lie in the sustainable management of water resources by exploring interactions between hydrological and biogeochemical processes across scales.
+Topics of particular interest include modeling groundwater-surface water interactions, ecohydrological modeling across scales, and contaminant fate in watersheds.
     </p>

     <p>
       Outside of the lab, I enjoy competitive ballroom dancing, bouldering, and all sorts of board games!
     </p>
   </div>
 </div>